Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

 # Form Features in detail

-FoxyForms is a fully featured form framework, mostly designed for dealing with ember-data models.
-It comes with a number of features that make composing UIs very simple.

-## Value & Error Mapping
+## Error Mapping

-The primary role of FoxyForms is to map errors / values from a model to various form controls.
-The assume structure of the model looks something like this:
+`ember-foxy-forms` will automatically map error (messages) from a model to form controls.
+It assumes the structure of the model is the following:

 {{#docs-snippet name="model.js"}}
   {